screeninvader/ScreenInvader_old/README.md

 #### Get it! #####

-Please have a look at the [Getting Started](https://github.com/Metalab/ScreenInvader/wiki/Getting-Started) guide.
+Please checkout the (bit of :)) documentation in the [wiki](ttps://github.com/Metalab/ScreenInvader/wiki/)    and especially the [getting started](https://github.com/Metalab/ScreenInvader/wiki/Getting-Started) guide.

 #### Contribute! #####